michalroots/michalroots.github.io/_posts/2021-12-01-microsolidarity-journey.md

 I've been location independent from 2017 and I absolutely love the freedom of being able to move whenever I feel it's the right time to do it.
 There is however a price to pay for that freedom: **the pain of saying goodbye to people dear to your heart, knowing that you might never see them again**.
 Life is unpredictable.

-I admit, that there were times during my travels when I felt quite lonely.
+I admit, that even if I traveled with a partner, there were times during my travels when I felt quite lonely.
 I did encounter many wonderful Souls, and the connections were intense but also short.
 I lacked continuity.

 One day **I decided to make a list of people I intuitively felt like reaching out to**.
 Some were close friends, and others were people I shared a single powerful moment sometime, somewhere.
 The following day I sent them all a message.